Therapist Spotlight: An Interview with Catherine

 What do you hope clients gain when working with you?

 My hope is that through the therapy process, they learn that vulnerability isn’t a bad thing (even though it feels like it is).
-I work with my clients to help them gain the undertanding that they have resources they need within themselves to make the changes they want to make.
-Sometimes it just takes a small change in perspective or be committed to putting in the work.
-I hope they understand that they are fully capable, brave, strong, individuals.
+I work with my clients to help them gain the understanding that they have the resources they need within themselves to make the changes they want to make.
+Sometimes it just takes a small change in perspective or being committed to putting in the work.
+I hope they understand that they are fully capable, brave, and strong individuals.